PWD is a Linux command which Prints the Current Working directory. Sometimes it is referenced as the Present Working Directory in some books.

 2. Getting the help

-Now, let’s see help option is supported by pwd command or not.
+Now, let’s see if help option is supported by pwd command or not.

 You can clearly see, pwd shell built-in does not support –help option.